What is File Sanitization? Everything You Need to Know

 File sanitization leaves behind all malware—whether it’s a known variant or something entirely new.
 The solution reconstructs the file with only safe elements so that you have all the information you need without any of the risks.
 If an employee accidentally downloads a file that a cybercriminal intended as a ransomware delivery method, you don’t need to worry because the malicious code has been removed.

-Votiro’s Positive Selection technology provides continuous proactive threat prevention.
+Votiro’s Positive Selection® technology provides continuous, proactive threat prevention.
 Instead of working from an outdated database that can miss new and innovative malware, Votiro removes all file elements that cybercriminals can weaponize.
-Instead of worrying about what new phishing attacks cybercriminals come up with, you can rest easy knowing that all files are free from any malware or ransomware variants, even if they have just been created.
+Instead of worrying about what new phishing attacks cybercriminals come up with, you can rest easy knowing that all files are free from malware or ransomware variants, even if they have just been created.
+Best of all, Votiro sanitizes files in real-time, while they’re still in motion, before the user ever receives the file.

-Security teams no longer need to worry about potential anti-virus false positives because only non-malicious elements of the file have been preserved.
+With Votiro, security teams no longer need to worry about potential false positives created by antivirus, because only non-malicious elements of the file have been preserved.
 By eliminating any potential hidden threat in files, file sanitization reduces alert fatigue and frees up your security team to focus on other threat vectors.
+And we don’t stop there.
+Votiro also protects sensitive data in real-time via policy-based data masking.
+Our Zero Trust Data Detection and Response platform is built on the foundation of advanced CDR, antivirus, and enhanced to cover both sides of the data security conundrum.

-Votiro’s Positive Selection solution offers a proactive risk mitigation approach that eliminates virus, malware, and ransomware risks.
-If you’d like to learn more about how to get started, schedule a demo with us today!
+If you’d like to learn more about how to get started with Votiro, schedule a demo with us today!

 background image